lucky-media/landtamic/content/collections/pages/home.md

     type: logo_cloud
     enabled: true
   -
+    id: fskOCgiX
     version: testimonial_section_7
     title: 'Our clients now best'
     description: 'Read about the stories of our clients'
     testimonials:
       -
+        id: Scm7gbAK
-        description: 'To quickly start my startup landing page design, I was looking for a landing page UI Kit.
+        description: "To quickly start my startup landing page design, I was looking for a landing page UI Kit.
 Landtamic is one of the best landing page UI kit I have come across.
-It''s so flexible, well organised and easily editable.'
+It's so flexible, well organised and easily editable."
         has_author: true
         full_name: 'John Doe'
         position: 'President of Product Hunt'